Trusted and Skilled Probate Lawyers in Miami, Florida

 A probate attorney from our law firm can help you with filing registration documents for a will, paying taxes and debts, selling real estate, resolving disputes amongst beneficiaries, collecting assets, litigation, and any other matter that you need assistance with.

-Call our law firm today at 305-520-7874 to discuss your case with a Miami, FL probate attorney.
+Contact our office at 305-520-7874 to set up a consultation with a probate attorney.

-What is Probate Law?
+What Is Probate Law?

 However, if a person did not execute a trust or will prior to their passing, and there is no documentation to show how their assets should be distributed, their estate is known as "intestate".
 Florida law provides a default set of rules for how an estate should be divided between family members if a person dies without a will or with an invalid will.